The Power of Mindfulness in Addiction Recovery

 Learning Mindful Techniques

-Below are some resources to help get you started on the journey towards practicing mindfulness and utilising mindfulness in recovery.
+Below are some resources to help get you started on the journey towards practising mindfulness and utilising mindfulness in recovery.

 The resources here provide a deeper explanation of how mindfulness works, and techniques that can be used to practice mindfulness in daily living.